amphp/sql/README.md

 ## Security

-If you discover any security related issues, please email [`contact@amphp.org`](mailto:contact@amphp.org) instead of using the issue tracker.
+If you discover any security related issues, please use the private security issue reporter instead of using the public issue tracker.

 ## License